gerald-scharitzer/unit-measure/README.md

 # Motivation

-First, I used the library [`forallpeople`](https://github.com/connorferster/forallpeople), but that ran into [issues with large scales](https://github.com/connorferster/forallpeople/issues/27) like Megatonnes and Gigatonnes.
+First, I used the library [`forallpeople`](https://github.com/connorferster/forallpeople), but that ran into [issues with large scales](https://github.com/connorferster/forallpeople/issues/27) like megatonnes and gigatonnes.

 Based on my [objectives](#objective) I decided to create a new library that does exactly that and does not deal with quantities (yet).